Rajpratik71/Mininet-wiki/Ideas.md

 **Expected results**: significantly more beautiful, functional, robust and useful consoles.py and miniedit.py applications.
 In the case of consoles.py, it should provide a useful API for building monitoring applications.
 In the case for miniedit.py, it should be able to save and load networks as mininet-compatible topologies (expressed in Python.)

-**Knowledge prerequisite**: Understanding of Linux/IP networking, Mininet, Python, OpenFlow and TkInt and/or another GUI framework.
+**Knowledge prerequisite**: Understanding of Linux/IP networking, Mininet, Python, OpenFlow and TkInter and/or another GUI framework.
 HCI/user-interface design abilities.

 ### Automatic NAT implementation